217 South Salina Street

 • Public Service Loan Forgiveness (PSLF)

 For more information on the NYS Department of Health’s Mission, Vision, Values and Strategic Plan, please visit: https://health.ny.gov/commissioner/index.htm

 Some positions may require additional credentials or a background check to verify your identity.

-Notes on ApplyingSubmit resume to Human Resources Management Group, JB/CN/51149, Room 2217, Corning Tower Building, Empire State Plaza, Albany, New York 12237- 0012, or fax to (518)473-3395, or by email to email@example.com, with Reference Code JB/CN/51149 included in the subject line.
-Failure to include the required information in the subject line of your email or fax may result in your resume not being considered for this position.
-Resumes will be accepted until January 14, 2022.
+Notes on ApplyingPlease submit your resume and cover letter, preferably in PDF format, by email to firstname.lastname@example.org, with Reference EGB/HPA/TBD/SyrAdmin included in the subject line or by mail to Human Resources Management Group, EGB/HPA/TBD/SyrAdmin, Rm 2217, Corning Tower Building, Empire State Plaza, Albany, NY 12237-0012, or by fax to (518) 473-3395.
+Failure to include the required information may result in your resume not being considered for this position.